codereport/codereport.github.io/_posts/2021-09-06-HOPLIVTripReport.md

 <center><blockquote class="twitter-tweet"><p lang="en" dir="ltr">Highlight of <a href="https://twitter.com/PLDI?ref_src=twsrc%5Etfw">@PLDI</a> 2021 so far: an awesome conversation with Aaron Hsu (<a href="https://twitter.com/dyalogapl?ref_src=twsrc%5Etfw">@dyalogapl</a> &amp; Co-dfns), Justin Slepak (Remora &amp; <a href="https://twitter.com/hashtag/jlang?src=hash&amp;ref_src=twsrc%5Etfw">#jlang</a>), <a href="https://twitter.com/sigkill_dk?ref_src=twsrc%5Etfw">@sigkill_dk</a> (Futhark) and <a href="https://twitter.com/apaszke?ref_src=twsrc%5Etfw">@apaszke</a> (<a href="https://twitter.com/PyTorch?ref_src=twsrc%5Etfw">@pytorch</a>, JAX &amp; Dex) at ARRAY 2021! (permission for screenshot was approved by all) <a href="https://t.co/aP5HBqiwZB">pic.twitter.com/aP5HBqiwZB</a></p>&mdash; Conor Hoekstra (@code_report) <a href="https://twitter.com/code_report/status/1407062396267544581?ref_src=twsrc%5Etfw">June 21, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></center>

 Several folks asked if the discussion was recorded but sadly it was not.
-However, there is potential to reconvene the panel at some point or have them on [ArrayCast](https://www.arraycast.com/), a podcast on Array Languages that I host.
+However, there is potential to reconvene the panel at some point or have them on [ArrayCast](https://www.arraycast.com/), a podcast on array languages that I host.

 ## Thank You